JWMB/CurricuLLM/README.md

 * Review process - built-in contribution review process via Pull Requests
 * Project tracking - tasks related to the project are tightly connected to the repository via Issues and Projects

+**Note:** The current materials in the [/courses](/courses) folder have been generated with a cheap model (gpt-4o-mini) and a naïve prompt.
+The cost to generate one of these textbooks is in the range of tens of cents, but the quality is not great.
+I will switch to a more capable model once the generation pipeline is more complete.

 ## Workflow
 Especially in the beginning, there will be a lot of back-and-forth between experts and LLM configuration/generation.
 ### Prompt design and source materials